Warqus/wagtailuiplus/README.md

 - Add the class `wagtailuiplus__choice-handler-target--{block_name}` to each target element, where `{block_name}` is equal to the block name of the trigger element
 - Add conditional visibility rules to the target elements

-To hide a target element if the trigge field has a certain value:
+To hide a target element if the trigger field has a certain value:
 - Add the class `wagtailuiplus__choice-handler-hidden-if--{value}` to the target element, where `{value}` is the value of the trigger element